three11/optisize/README.md

 # Optisize

-CLI tool for resizing and optimizing images with NodeJS
+Tool for resizing and optimizing images with NodeJS

 ## About

 There are many packages and tools which do that.

 Most of them are doing a lot of other things.

 This package is focused on two tasks and does them pretty well:

 1. Resizes your images and
-2. Optimizes their size.
+2. Optimizes their size

 ## Install